microsoft/WindowsAppSDK/docs/faq.md

 # Frequently Asked Questions
-We will update this page often.
+We will update this page periodically.

-### 1. When can I start using components in Project Reunion?
+### 1. How do I start using Project Reunion in my app?
-Right away.
+If you have a Desktop Win32 or UWP app there are multiple components available now.

 These components are available for you to use now and adhere to the “Project Reunion Family Promise” that they have a single API for use in all kinds of applications.